MA6054 - Cryptography and Number Theory (2022/23)

 Prior learning requirements

-Students are expected to be familiar with concepts in number theory (e.g. greatest common divisors and Euclid’s Algorithm) such as would be encountered in an introductory course in discrete mathematics
+Students are expected to be familiar with concepts in number theory (e.g. greatest common divisors and Euclid’s Algorithm) such as would be encountered in an introductory course in discrete mathematics.
+The module is open to Study Abroad students.

 • Solution of linear congruence equations; Fermat’s Little Theorem and generalisations; Quadratic congruence equations; Primality testing and prime factorisation techniques; Primitive roots; Discrete logarithms.